ComposioHQ/composio-fastapi/README.md

 ## Invoke the agent via FastAPI

-When invoking an agent, make sure you validate the `user_id`.
+When invoking the agent, make sure to validate the `user_id` to ensure that the request is tied to an authenticated user.

 ```python
 def check_connected_account_exists(